 Network administrators play an essential role in any organization’s IT department—they keep the technology connecting our devices running securely with minimal down time.
 Knowing what a network administrator does is just the start to your IT career search.
 You’ll also need to know what it takes to become one.

-1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed July 2, 2018] www.bls.gov/ooh/.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed June 2020] www.bls.gov/ooh/.
 Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries and employment conditions in your area may vary.

 2Burning-Glass.com (analysis of 148,974 network administrator job postings, Jun.
 01, 2019 – May 31, 2020).